Best Long-Distance Movers in Oregon (2026 Guide)

 Which Oregon-based movers are best for long-distance moves?

 The companies below are headquartered in Oregon and hold active FMCSA interstate operating authority.
-They are the right call for interstate moves under 500 miles and customers moving from one-bedroom or two-bedroom households.
+They are the right call for interstate moves under 500 miles and customers moving from 1-bedroom or 2-bedroom households.
 A headquarters based in Oregon means direct local contact, faster dispute resolution, and scheduling flexibility that national carrier networks cannot match on shorter routes.

-Based on our analysis of 30 interstate movers, these are the best long-distance movers headquartered in Oregon:
+Based on our analysis of 30 interstate movers, these are the best movers headquartered in Oregon that service long-distance moves:

 | Mover | Rating | Recommendation |